-• Margaret didn't have any friends when she first went to the new
+• Margaret didn't have any friends when she first went to the new school, but she was gradually assimilated-she became part of the new community.
+When she was chosen for the cheerleading squad, her assimilation was complete.

 ASSUAGE (uh SWAYJ) v to soothe; to pacify; to ease the pain of; to relieve